-The Permits & Planning staff regularly work with building officials and developers to implement Stormwater Management for new construction projects.
+Permits & Planning staff regularly work with building officials and developers to implement Stormwater Management for new construction projects.
 As part of the Sewer Connection Permit Application process, a Stormwater Management Plan must be developed.
-This plan must evaluate storm water mitigation for the site, including the use of Low Impact Development (LID) or Best Management Practices to eliminate or reduce stormwater flows to the treatment facilities as well as the investigation of alternative options to direct discharges into natural waterways.
-By requiring these plans and LID, 356,443 gallons, based upon a three month storm, were eliminated from the Field's Point sewer system in 2011.
+This plan must evaluate storm water mitigation for the site, including the use of Low Impact Development (LID) or discharges into natural waterways.
+By requiring these plans and LID, 669,971 gallons, based upon a three month storm, were eliminated from the Field's Point sewer system in 2012.
 These are stormwater flows that would have impacted the NBC sewer system and CSO tunnel.
-Since this program was established in 2003 over five million gallons of stormflow have been mitigated from the Field's Point system based on a three month storm event, the design basis for the CSO tunnel.
+Since this program was established in 2003 over four billion gallons of stormflow have been mitigated from the Field's Point system based on a three month storm event, the design basis for the CSO tunnel.
 This provides additional capacity in the CSO tunnel for raw sewage requiring capture and treatment.
 Annually the NBC issues a Stormwater Management Excellence Award to the firm that implements the best stormwater reductions by utilizing LID technologies.
-The success of this program has been recognized on a local and national level.
-In 2008, the National Association of Clean Water Agencies (NACWA) presented the NBC with an Environmental Merit Award and the Environmental Business Council, presented the NBC with the Leadership Award for a Non-Profit Organization for this program.
+The success of this program has been recognized on both the local and national level.
+In 2008, the National Association of Clean